 Instructions

-- Add almond flour, powder sugar and salt in the bowl of a food processor and pulse until evenly mixed.
+- Add almond flour, powdered sugar and salt in the bowl of a food processor fitted with the metal blade and pulse until evenly mixed.

-- Roll into a log, cover with plastic wrap and refrigerate until ready to use.
+- Scrape the almond paste out and roll into a log using plastic wrap and refrigerate until ready to use.

 Video